Injera, Ethiopian sourdough flatbread with a slightly spongy texture used to scoop up meat and vegetable stews.

 What is Injera?

-Injera is a large sourdough flatbread with a slightly spongy texture, originating from the Eritrea, Ethiopia, and Somalia.
+Injera is a large sourdough flatbread with a slightly spongy texture, originating from Eritrea, Ethiopia, and Somalia.

 Large pieces of this flatbread are used as a serving dish, placing the different wot or stews on top and tearing smaller pieces to scoop up the food.